 Refer to (Sohn et al., 2016) (Modak et al., in prep?)

-Microbial Structure and Diversity Over Time
+Bacterial Structure and Diversity Over Time

-A total of 19,201,424 quality controlled 16S rDNA gene amplicon sequences were analyzed from 42 rearing water, 31 tank biofilm swab, and 21 pooled larvae samples from three hatchery Trials.
-There was an average of 204,271 reads (961-1,117,380) from each of the 94 samples, which highly depended on the sequencing method and sample type (Figure 1, top).
-Direct taxonomical classification resulted in the detection of 168 orders in all samples.
-The most dominant phyla in the water community were Proteobacteria (52.89%, STD ± 6.32%), Bacteroidetes (25.72%, STD ± 9.84%), Cyanobacteria (12.25%, STD ± 9.80%), Actinobacteria (5.40%, STD ± 5.15%), and Planctomycetes (1.75%, STD ± 1.24%) (Figure 1, bottom).
-The larvae samples were dominated by Proteobacteria (87.33%, STD ±11.60%) and the swab samples by Proteobacteria (66.97%, STD ±14.07%), Cyanobacteria (19.73%, STD ±14.44%),), and Bacteroidetes (8.28%, STD ±3.59%).
+A total of 19,201,424 - quality controlled - 16S rDNA gene amplicon sequences were analyzed from 42 rearing water, 31 tank biofilm swab, and 21 pooled larvae samples from three hatchery trials.
+There was an average of 204,271 reads (ranging between 961-1,117,380) for each of the 94 samples, which highly depended on the sequencing method and sample type (Figure 1, top).
+Direct taxonomical classification resulted in the detection of 168 orders across X phyla in all samples.
+The most dominant phyla in the water community were Proteobacteria (52.9 ± 6.3%), Bacteroidetes (25.7 ± 9.8%), Cyanobacteria (12.2 ± 9.8%), Actinobacteria (5.4 ± 5.1%), and Planctomycetes (1.7 ± 1.2%) (Figure 1, bottom).
+The larvae samples were dominated by Proteobacteria (87.3 ±11.6%) and the swab samples by Proteobacteria (66.9 ±14.1%), Cyanobacteria (19.7 ±14.4%),), and Bacteroidetes (8.2 ±3.5%).

-Simpson’s Diversity Index shows overall higher diversity in rearing water samples in Trial 3 (0.878-0.924), than Trials 1 (0.807-0.865) and 2 (0.795-0.908), likely due to differences in sequencing depth (Figure 2).
-There was no difference in overall alpha diversity over time in the rearing water, and the 3 replicate tanks per time point and treatment show high variability.
-The Simpson’s Diversity Index values for the oyster larvae and biofilm swab samples from Trials 1 and 2 do not show any significant trends, and there is very high variability within replicates.
+Simpson’s Diversity Index indicated an overall higher diversity in rearing water samples from Trial 3 (0.878-0.924), than from Trials 1 (0.807-0.865) and 2 (0.795-0.908), likely due to the greater sequencing depth reached in the former (Figure 2).
+There was no difference in overall alpha diversity over time in the rearing water, and the replicate tank samples for each time point and treatment showed high variability.
+Simpson’s Diversity Index values for the oyster larvae and biofilm swab samples from Trials 1 and 2 did not show any significant trends, and generally there was very high variability among replicate samples.

-The microbiomes of the water and oyster larvae samples were significantly different (Bray-Curtis, k=2, 95% confidence) in both Trial 1 and Trial 2 (Figure 3a).
+However, bacterial community structures of the water and oyster larvae samples were significantly different (Bray-Curtis, k=2, 95% confidence) in both Trial 1 and Trial 2 (Figure 3a).
 The swab biofilm microbiome was not significantly different from either the water or oyster larvae samples.
 The most abundant taxa in the oyster larvae and swab are similar to that of the water, with high variance in the larvae samples (Figure S2).
-Microbial communities in the rearing water were significantly different between sampling time points (Bray-Curtis, k=2, 95% confidence) in all three Trials (Figure 3b).
-These results suggest that time has a major influence in the microbiomes in an oyster hatchery, despite the consistency in the inflow seawater microbial community.
+Bacterial communities in the rearing water were significantly different between sampling time points (Bray-Curtis, k=2, 95% confidence) in all three Trials (Figure 3b).
+These results suggest that oyster larvae in hatcheries have dynamically developing microbiomes, despite the consistency of the bacterial community in the inflow seawater .

-Effects of the Probiotic on the Microbial Community
+Effects of the Probiotic on the Bacterial Community

-We were able to detect the administered Bacillus probiotic in the 16S rRNA microbial communities in all probiotic-treated samples.
-On the final sampling day, there was a higher abundance of Bacillus spp. reads in the probiotic-treated water samples (Trial 1: 16-112, Trial 2: 6-35, Trial 3: 504-2137) than in the control samples (Trial 1: 0-5, Trial 2: 0-1, Trial 3: 4-9) in all three Trials (Figure 4a).
+We were able to detect the administered Bacillus probiotic among the 16S rRNA sequences in all probiotic-treated samples.
+By the final sampling day, Bacillus spp. reads in the probiotic-treated water samples (Trial 1: 16-112, Trial 2: 6-35, Trial 3: 504-2137) were more abundant than in the control samples (Trial 1: 0-5, Trial 2: 0-1, Trial 3: 4-9) in all three Trials (Figure 4a).
 Additionally, the number of Bacillus spp. reads increased over time in the probiotic-treated tanks in Trial 3 (Day 5: 91-155 reads, Day 8: 244-258 reads, Day 12: 504-2137 reads).
 The number of Oceanospirillales reads was consistently more abundant in probiotic-treated rearing water compared to control water, and the abundance decreased over time in all Trials (Figure 4b).
 Although there were changes in certain taxa, the overall bacterial communities were not significantly different with probiotic treatment (Figure 3c).

 Changes in Vibrio spp. as a Result of Probiotics